TheItsProjects/ItsPrompt/README.md

 - `PathCompleter`
     - automatically complete file system paths
 - `ExecutableCompleter`
-    - automatically complete executables in file system
+    - automatically complete executables in a file system
 - `WordCompleter`
     - As simple as it can get.
 Just completes the letters of the word, that are actually present (the `FuzzyCompleter` which `completions` uses in background completes based on a probability, and may show matches which are not